carmelom/trimos-dash/README.md

 ## Makefile targets

+Mostly Linux-oriented, although make exists on Windows too.

-- `install`: install the required dependencies using poetry.
-On Windows, run `poetry install`.
+- `install`: install the project and the required dependencies using poetry.
 - `run`: run the dashboard.
-On Windows, `poetry run python trimos_dash`.
 - `clean`: removes poetry lockfile and virtual environment.
-- `services` (Unix only): create and install a unit service file to run the dashboard server via `systemctl`.
+- `nohup_run`: run the dashboard in background via `nohup`.
+- `nouhp_kill`: kills the background process.